Eggenberg's golden carriage

-Design and features
+Description

 The carriage that measures approximately 5.6 meters long, 2 meters wide, and 3 meters high was constructed from gilded walnut wood, the carriage's design emulates Renaissance victory chariots.
 The interior was originally adorned with black velvet upholstery and intricate golden embroidery, featuring four golden wreaths at each corner and a larger central one, complemented by four upholstered chairs.

-Historical significance
+History

 In 1637, following the death of Emperor Ferdinand II, Johann Anton I. von Eggenberg was entrusted with informing Pope Urban VIII of the election of Ferdinand III as the new emperor.
 To underscore the significance of this diplomatic mission, Eggenberg commissioned the golden carriage.
 The journey commenced in March 1638 from Vienna, passing through various European cities before reaching Rome in May.
 The lavish procession and the golden carriage left a lasting impression on the Roman populace.

-Subsequent history

 After the mission, the carriage was housed at Eggenberg Castle near Graz.
 In 1674, it was transferred to Český Krumlov Castle, where it became a prominent exhibit.
 Over the centuries, the carriage underwent several relocations and restorations.
 In 2023, following extensive restoration efforts, the carriage was returned to public display at Český Krumlov Castle, allowing visitors to appreciate its historical and artistic significance.